kubernetes-sigs/gateway-api/conformance/reports/STRUCTURE.md

 ## Reports

 The reports MUST be uploaded exactly as they have been created by the conformance suite, without any modifications.
-The "To reproduce" section allows checking any diff between the claimed report and the actual one.
+The "Reproduce" section allows checking any diff between the claimed report and the actual one.
 The reports must be named according to the following pattern: `<API Channel>-<Implementation version>-<mode>-report.yaml`.